Khara-bb/jxscout-vscode/README.md

 | -------------------- | ---------------------------------------- | ----------- |
 | `jxscout.serverHost` | Hostname of the jxscout WebSocket server | `localhost` |
 | `jxscout.serverPort` | Port of the jxscout WebSocket server     | `3333`      |

-You can access these settings by:

-1. Opening the Command Palette (Ctrl+Shift+P / Cmd+Shift+P)
-2. Typing "Open jxscout Settings"
-3. Or clicking on the jxscout status bar item

 ## Usage